andrenth/release/README.md

 request will be passed to the callback function, which must return a response that will be written back to the slave.

+#### Control sockets

+It may be useful for slaves to have control sockets like the one available to the master process.
+This can be useful for writing control programs or for communication between slave processes.
+The `Release_ipc` module provides the `control_socket` function to help setting up the socket and spawning a handler thread.

+    val control_socket : Lwt_io.file_name -> Release_ipc.handler -> unit Lwt.t

 #### The IPC protocol

 Release uses a very simple IPC protocol.
 This information is not necessary for